Hableh: Ottoman era

 Pierre Jacotin listed the village on his map in 1799.
 In 1838 Hableh was noted as a Muslim village, in the Jurat Merda district, south of Nablus.

 Edward Robinson and Eli Smith visited Hableh in the mid-19th century and describe it as being situated along the southern side of a low rocky ridge overlooking a plain on which could be seen the villages of Qalqilya, Kafr Saba, Jaljulia, and Ras al-Ain.
 Camping on the ground to the south of the village and north of a maqam on a low rocky hill, Robinson and Smith found themselves surrounded by cisterns dug into the rock.
 Most of these had round openings, some with one or two steps by which one could descend into them to draw water.
 All appeared to be ancient, and only one was still in use.
 There was also a sepulcher with an arched vault and an ancient wine press made up of two vats, one shallower and smaller than the other in which grapes would have been trodden with the juice going down through a hole to the larger, deeper vat directly adjacent and slightly below.

 Victor Guérin, who visited Hableh in 1870, said it contained 800 inhabitants.
 A few of the houses and the village mosque were built using large stones of apparent antiquity.
 He too noted the presence of ancient rock-cut formations around the village.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine described Hableh as a "village of moderate size, evidently an ancient site, surrounded with cisterns and tombs.
 The houses are principally of stone.
 The water supply from cisterns."